-The fair value of the club memberships at cost is deemed to be not reliably measurable as the probabilities of the various estimates within the range cannot be reasonably assessed as used in estimating fair values.
+The carrying value of club memberships is at cost.
+The fair value of the club memberships is deemed to be not reliably measurable as the probabilities of the various estimates within the range cannot be reasonably assessed as used in estimating fair values.
 Consequently it is carried at cost less provision for impairment.